manuscriptmastr/kafi/README.md

 - [POUR OVER THEORY: How I brew](https://medium.com/@dngilb/pour-over-theory-how-i-brew-6c07aff69ca4)
 - [Some Observations on Hand Pours](https://www.scottrao.com/blog/2016/10/8/some-observations-on-hand-pours)
 - [Coffee Extraction and How to Taste It](https://www.baristahustle.com/blog/coffee-extraction-and-how-to-taste-it/)

-## How do I taste the difference between an underextracted and an overextracted brew?

-_Assuming an evenly extracted cup,_ one of the strongest indicators of extraction is whether the unpleasantness of the cup is due to sourness or bitterness.
-However, the common phenomenon of **sour-bitter confusion** makes it frustratingly difficult to identify which, and therefore decide an action item.
-Here, I've consolidated some tips from the internet and my own experience.

-Note: As an untrained hobbyist, I personally have not found **astringency** to be a helpful differentiator.
-Both under and overextracted cups can leave a dry, rubbing sensation in my mouth, so I use other indicators to diagnose the cup.

-### Training your palate

-- Brew two cups: one at a grind much too coarse (sour), and the other much too fine (bitter).
-Note the differences between the two.
-- In front of a mirror, eat the flesh of a lemon, then the pith (the white part of the rind).
-Note how your face distorts for each.
-- Roll a piece of aluminum foil into a small stick, place it and a metal spoon on your tongue, then touch the two edges together.
-This is similar to bitterness.

-### Tasting your coffee

-Look for multiple symptoms before diagnosing a cup as under or overextracted:

-- **Very underextracted — vegetal, smooth, green**
-  - Distinctly vegetal taste dominates the cup, like green beans, peas, or spinach
-  - Little to no sourness
-  - Little to no finish
-- **Underextracted — aggressive, sour, puckery, yellow**
-  - Strong green tea aftertaste
-  - Strong acidic aftertaste
-  - Acidity is clean but sour and lemon-like
-  - Overall cup tastes diluted, watery, clean, and 'fresh'
-  - Cup remains or becomes increasingly sour, lemon-like, and puckery as it cools
-  - Little to no sweetness
-  - Face distorts up and forward: mouth puckers, cheeks raise, eyes clench, lower jaw moves forward
-  - Sides of tongue feel strange when you rub it along your teeth.
-(I get this sensation after brushing my teeth with Colgate toothpaste.)
-  - You immediately reach for water after finishing the cup
-- **Well extracted — sparkling, ripe, deep, complex, gold**
-  - Sparkling, nuanced, juicy, syrupy, ripe, deep, easy to identify acidity
-  - Overall cup is (paradoxically) transparent, rich, mouth filling, complex, and satiating
-  - Taste of coffee changes over the course of a single sip
-  - Long finish, neutral or refreshing mouthfeel
-  - Qualities remain interesting and balanced as cup cools
-- **Overextracted — lifeless, tangy, bitter, blue**
-  - Slightly tangy or herbal 'other' quality colors the acidity when cup is hot.
-It will be noticeably different in taste than one grind coarser (thus what James Hoffmann calls "the wall of bitterness").
-Often it may taste like stronger acidity or an herbal/floral note.
-  - Acidity is muddy or hard to identify
-  - Overall cup tastes thick, rich, muddy, and 'dull'
-  - Cup becomes increasingly coin-like, metallic, medicinal, and zinc-like as it cools
-  - Face distorts down and back: edges of lips pull down toward lower jaw, eyes and cheeks stay roughly the same
-  - Your throat (the part known as the trachea) feels tight and closed
-- **Highly overextracted — powdery, thick, bitter, brown**
-  - Texture is thick and noticeably powdery
-  - Overall flavor is indistinct and heavy like hotel coffee.
-(You may actually enjoy this!)
-  - Sharp, bluish, coin-like bitterness makes the cup undrinkable as it cools